SecureIdentityAlliance/osia/src/doc/annexes/technical/abis.rst

-.. http:get:: /v1/subjects/{subjectId}/{encounterId}
+.. http:get:: /v1/persons/{personId}/{encounterId}
     :synopsis: Read one encounter

     **Read one encounter**

-    :param string subjectId:
+    :param string personId:
-        the id of the subject
+        the id of the person
     :param string encounterId:
         the id of the encounter
     :query string transactionId: